serolrom/Sergio/README.md

 In fact, you probably arrived here from one of these:

-Facebook.
+- Twitter
+- Instagram
+- **Facebook**.
+Err...
 No, I don't have Facebook.
 I used to, but I hated it, and one day I found the courage to delete my account for good.
 I was glad to find I did't get erased from the universe.
 I got so happy that I ended up **deleting my Whatsapp** too!

 ### Markdown